-All wealth which flows to a taxpayer other than through gift, inheritance or as a return of capital is generally considered income.
+Generally, all income which flows to a taxpayer from any source other than through gift, inheritance or as a return of capital is generally considered income under Internal Revenue Code Section 61.
 This includes profits and gains from any source.
 Gross income, in the broad sense, is income less tax exempt income.
 Exempt items are exclusions and should not be confused with deductions, which will be discussed elsewhere in this publication.